GNOME-physics/gdas/sphinx/backup.rst

 - :ref:`Exploring tiles with different duration <tileduration>`

    For each given tile's bandwidth, one can investigate different tile's duration.
-This can be done by exploring different number of degrees of freedom, :math:`d$, which can be calculated as follows: :math:`d=2BT` where :math:`B` and :math:`T` are respectively the bandwidth and duration of the tile.
+This can be done by exploring different number of degrees of freedom, :math:`d`, which can be calculated as follows: :math:`d=2BT` where :math:`B` and :math:`T` are respectively the bandwidth and duration of the tile.
 Section 2.2.5 of `Brady et al. <http://www.lsc-group.phys.uwm.edu/~siemens/power.pdf>`_ gives a great description of how to interpret the number of degrees of freedom.
-Therefore, by changing the :math:`d$, one can explore multiple tile's duration for different bandwidth.
+Therefore, by changing the :math:`d`, one can explore multiple tile's duration for different bandwidth.

 - :ref:`Define triggering signal <triggerfinding>`